 The financial market is usually not stable, so investing money that you will soon need is not advisable.
 Don’t use money that is meant for your daily needs to invest just because you think you can get some quick returns.

 Do not allow fear or greed to control you when it comes to investment.
 Instead, try to see the bigger picture.
 Over the long term, results have shown stocks to reward patient investors.
 Irrational investors tend to lose their investments due to impatience and greed.

 There is nothing wrong with seeing a stock that you like and investing in it because it is doing well.
 The problem is when you’re attached to only that stock and not trying out other assets available to you.
 You run the risk of being a bag holder.

 9. No asset allocation

-Asset allocation is the division of investments among different asset categories such as bonds, stocks, equities, fixed-income, commodities, etc. Research has proven that allocation of assets is a crucial way to acquiring a successful investment portfolio.
+Asset allocation is the division of investments among different asset categories such as bonds, stocks, equities, fixed-income, commodities, etc. Research has proven that the allocation of assets is a crucial way to acquire a successful investment portfolio.

 10. Not investing at all

 Some people are so scared of investing that they forget the good that comes with it.
 Not investing at all is, in itself, a financial mistake.
 Keeping all your money in the bank means that as the inflation rate increases, your money loses its purchasing power.

 - Familiarize yourself with personal finance.
 Read resources and books on money.
 Get close to professionals.